 2.1 The name of the Association (hereinafter called “The Association”) shall be the Singapore Association for Counselling.
 2.2 The place of business of the Association shall be at the Work Central Offices Pte Ltd, 190 Clemenceau Ave #06-01, Singapore 239924 or at any other address as may from time to time be decided by the Executive Committee, subject to the approval of the general membership and the Registrar of Societies.

-4.1 The Association shall consist of: (a) Fellow Members (b) Master Clinical Members (c) Clinical Members (d) Provisional Clinical Members (e) Allied Members (f) Student Members (g) Associate Members 4.2 FELLOW MEMBERS 4.2.1 Fellow membership shall be conferred through nomination and approval at Annual General Meeting.
-4.2.2 Fellow membership shall be jointly nominated by at least three Fellow, Master Clinical or Clinical members and proposed as an agenda item at Annual General Meeting.
+4.2.1 Fellow membership shall be conferred through nomination and approval at Annual General Meeting.
+4.2.2 Fellow membership shall be jointly nominated by at least three (3) Fellow, Master Clinical or Clinical members and proposed as an agenda item at Annual General Meeting.
 4.2.3 A Fellow member should have fulfilled all the following requirements:

 - Be a member in good standing

-- Holds the Master Clinical Membership for a minimum of 10 years.
+- Holds the Master Clinical Membership for a minimum of ten (10) years.